Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Conclusion

-In this paper, we propose a framework for learning visuo-tactile representations from self-supervised data and apply the learned representations to 3 active and 2 passive perception tasks.
-Results suggest the flexibility of the learned representation for multi-task usability.
+In this paper, we propose Self-Supervised Visuo-Tactile Pretraining: a self-supervised framework for learning visuo-tactile representations.
+We apply the learned representations to 3 active and 2 passive perception tasks on garment features.
+Results across this diverse range of tasks suggest the flexibility of the learned representations for diverse tasks including contact localization, tactile feature search, feature classification, anomaly detection, and edge following.
+While we focus our attention on garment features in this work, SSVTP is not limited to this application and poses a step toward task-agnostic visuo-tactile representation learning for robot control.

-The approach has a few limitations.
-The learned latent space is non-metric, making performance on query tasks sensitive to the chosen threshold.
-In addition, the distribution of objects is limited to 2.5-dimensional deformable surfaces with the DIGIT sensor on the table, though we hypothesize that similar manipulation policies can be constructed for in-hand sliding as well.
-Lastly, some human supervision is still required to reset the scene between rounds of data collection; fully automating the data collection procedure would greatly improve the scalability of the method.